moloney1/genrify/README.md

 This renders queuing/playing songs by genre mostly useless.

 ## Solution
-This tool uses the [mutagen](https://mutagen.readthedocs.io/en/latest/) library to find a track's metadata, and asks the [Last.fm API](https://www.last.fm/api/) what genres it's most commonly tagged at.
+This tool uses the [mutagen](https://mutagen.readthedocs.io/en/latest/) library to find a track's metadata, and asks the [Last.fm API](https://www.last.fm/api/) what genres it's most commonly tagged as.
 It then sets the genre tag to the most common one (interactive choosing to be added).